Electric Cargo Bike

 - Wheel position: Electric cargo bikes can be found in two main groups regarding wheel position: two-wheel and three-wheel options.
 The two-wheel option usually features a longer wheelbase for added stability, whilst a three-wheel option features a shorter wheelbase but also added stability with the wheels usually at the front.
 The three-wheel options are usually slightly more complex to ride as you must learn to utilise tilting to help you corner, whilst a two-wheel options handles much more like a normal bike.

-How do you store an e-cargo bike?
+How do you store an electric cargo bike?

 Most e-cargo bikes are supremely hardy and weather-resistant which means you can happily ride them in adverse conditions without worrying about causing damage.
 When storing your bike however it is advised to store your bike indoors in a shed, garage, bike container etc. This is because the motor and battery can suffer damage if left outside for long period in wet or very cold conditions.
 Due to the cost of an electric cargo bike it is also a safer idea to store the bike indoors, and always with a lock to prevent the risk of theft.
 It is important to consider this when purchasing a cargo bike for the first time, you might need to choose a smaller cargo bike or even a folding version if storage is at a premium.

-How do you use a cargo bike?
+How do you use an electric cargo bike?

 You can use a cargo e-bike much like any other bicycle.
 You can still pedal as normal, but you have the added reassurance of an electric motor which provides assistance if needed.
 The cargo bike will most likely be longer than you are used to, or in fact have three wheels if it is a tricycle cargo bike.
 This will mean that it handles slightly differently so might take a few rides to get used to.
 The smaller wheels help to maintain cornering prowess, whilst also spinning up to speed easily.
 It is beneficial to test ride the cargo bike in a wide-open space first to get used to handling before taking to the roads or cycling through busy urban areas.

-Where can I ride a cargo electric bike?
+Where can I ride a electric cargo bike?

 You can ride a cargo bike anywhere a normal bicycle can be cycled.
 This includes cycle paths and cycle lanes, which makes it beneficial over a car or public transport within urban areas.
 They can also take to the road, however you need to be confident of the larger proportions when riding in traffic to prevent any safety risks.
 Depending on the local laws you can also cycle on bus lanes which helps zoom past traffic to your destination.